core-infra-svcs/dashboard-api-go/client/docs/InlineObject76.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClients

+`func (o *InlineObject76) GetClients() []NetworksNetworkIdClientsProvisionClients`

+GetClients returns the Clients field if non-nil, zero value otherwise.

+### GetClientsOk

+`func (o *InlineObject76) GetClientsOk() (*[]NetworksNetworkIdClientsProvisionClients, bool)`

+GetClientsOk returns a tuple with the Clients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClients

+`func (o *InlineObject76) SetClients(v []NetworksNetworkIdClientsProvisionClients)`

+SetClients sets Clients field to given value.

+### GetDevicePolicy

+`func (o *InlineObject76) GetDevicePolicy() string`

+GetDevicePolicy returns the DevicePolicy field if non-nil, zero value otherwise.

+### GetDevicePolicyOk

+`func (o *InlineObject76) GetDevicePolicyOk() (*string, bool)`

+GetDevicePolicyOk returns a tuple with the DevicePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDevicePolicy

+`func (o *InlineObject76) SetDevicePolicy(v string)`

+SetDevicePolicy sets DevicePolicy field to given value.

+### GetGroupPolicyId

+`func (o *InlineObject76) GetGroupPolicyId() string`

+GetGroupPolicyId returns the GroupPolicyId field if non-nil, zero value otherwise.

+### GetGroupPolicyIdOk

+`func (o *InlineObject76) GetGroupPolicyIdOk() (*string, bool)`

+GetGroupPolicyIdOk returns a tuple with the GroupPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGroupPolicyId

+`func (o *InlineObject76) SetGroupPolicyId(v string)`

+SetGroupPolicyId sets GroupPolicyId field to given value.

+### HasGroupPolicyId

+`func (o *InlineObject76) HasGroupPolicyId() bool`

+HasGroupPolicyId returns a boolean if a field has been set.

+### GetPoliciesBySecurityAppliance

+`func (o *InlineObject76) GetPoliciesBySecurityAppliance() NetworksNetworkIdClientsProvisionPoliciesBySecurityAppliance`

+GetPoliciesBySecurityAppliance returns the PoliciesBySecurityAppliance field if non-nil, zero value otherwise.

+### GetPoliciesBySecurityApplianceOk

+`func (o *InlineObject76) GetPoliciesBySecurityApplianceOk() (*NetworksNetworkIdClientsProvisionPoliciesBySecurityAppliance, bool)`

+GetPoliciesBySecurityApplianceOk returns a tuple with the PoliciesBySecurityAppliance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPoliciesBySecurityAppliance

+`func (o *InlineObject76) SetPoliciesBySecurityAppliance(v NetworksNetworkIdClientsProvisionPoliciesBySecurityAppliance)`

+SetPoliciesBySecurityAppliance sets PoliciesBySecurityAppliance field to given value.

+### HasPoliciesBySecurityAppliance

+`func (o *InlineObject76) HasPoliciesBySecurityAppliance() bool`

+HasPoliciesBySecurityAppliance returns a boolean if a field has been set.

-### GetSsids
+### GetPoliciesBySsid

-`func (o *InlineObject76) GetSsids() NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids`
+`func (o *InlineObject76) GetPoliciesBySsid() NetworksNetworkIdClientsProvisionPoliciesBySsid`

-GetSsids returns the Ssids field if non-nil, zero value otherwise.
+GetPoliciesBySsid returns the PoliciesBySsid field if non-nil, zero value otherwise.

-### GetSsidsOk
+### GetPoliciesBySsidOk

-`func (o *InlineObject76) GetSsidsOk() (*NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids, bool)`
+`func (o *InlineObject76) GetPoliciesBySsidOk() (*NetworksNetworkIdClientsProvisionPoliciesBySsid, bool)`

-GetSsidsOk returns a tuple with the Ssids field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPoliciesBySsidOk returns a tuple with the PoliciesBySsid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSsids
+### SetPoliciesBySsid

-`func (o *InlineObject76) SetSsids(v NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids)`
+`func (o *InlineObject76) SetPoliciesBySsid(v NetworksNetworkIdClientsProvisionPoliciesBySsid)`

-SetSsids sets Ssids field to given value.
+SetPoliciesBySsid sets PoliciesBySsid field to given value.

+### HasPoliciesBySsid

+`func (o *InlineObject76) HasPoliciesBySsid() bool`

+HasPoliciesBySsid returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)